What is Cancer?

 A gene mutation can instruct a healthy cell to:

-• Allow rapid growth- A gene mutation can tell a cell to grow and divide more rapidly, this creates many new cells that all have that same mutation.
+- Allow rapid growth- A gene-mutation gene mutation can tell a cell to grow and divide more rapidly, this creates many new cells that all have that same mutation.

-• Gene mutations that occur after birth- Most gene mutations occur after you’re born and aren’t inherited.
-A number of factors can cause gene mutations, such as smoking, radiation, viruses, cancer-causing chemicals (carcinogens), obesity, hormones, chronic inflammation and a lack of exercise.
+- However, gene mutations that occur after birth- Most gene mutations occur after you’re born and aren’t inherited.
+Therefore, a number of factors can cause gene mutations, such as smoking, radiation, viruses, cancer-causing chemicals (carcinogens), obesity, hormones, chronic inflammation and a lack of exercise.

 Cancer Risk Factors